Support your bird's best health with high-potency nutrition!

 That are being converted from seeds or any other diet.
 Birds should initially be fed High Potency Formula for a period of at least 6 months.

-As a year round formula for African greys, large macaws, Queen of Bavaria conures and other medium to large parrots.
+As a year round formula for conures, lories, quakers, cockatiels, lovebirds and other small to medium parrots.

 That have special needs such as birds that are molting, overweight, underweight, particularly active, housed in a cold climate, recovering from an illness or affected by liver or kidney disease.